rapples/iheartjane-openai/README.md

 Add a CSV file named stores2 with the store IDs and addresses.

-Run the script with python3 ml_thisjane35.py
+Run the script with python3 -W ignore ml_thisjane35.py

 The script will generate a text file named ml_jane.txt with the extracted data for each store.